 Brand awareness is something that every startup and business wants to achieve.
 Generally, when people hear about a business, product, or service they will go straight to the internet to do research about it.
 This is why businesses use social media outreach to make their business look more established and legitimate.
 They want to make sure that they have a place where consumers can go to get their questions answered and look at reviews written by existing customers.

 By creating a business profile page, you will start to cultivate followers through friends, family, and current customers.
 Gaining followers can take time so you should spend time developing your message and getting more followers.
 Once you’ve established a following, you can create quality content for consumers to read and share with others.

 It is very important to stay dedicated and consistent with the business.
-You should also understand that businesses are a long-term investment that can take some time to grow.
+You should also understand that businesses are long-term investments that can take some time to grow.
 Results will not be instantaneous, but your hard work will pay off in the long run.

 3) Success stories through media outreach

-In 2017, the jewellery company Pandora wanted to create brand awareness in the German market during the holiday season.
+In 2017, the jewelry company Pandora wanted to create brand awareness in the German market during the holiday season.
 They wanted to see if video ads could have the same success as other Facebook ad formats that they had done in the past.
 They began by working with Facebook to develop a successful TV commercial for the platform.
-After completion, they ran the ad in newsfeeds and as an in-stream video ad, targeting German audiences between the age of 18-50.
+After completion, they ran the ad in newsfeeds and as an in-stream video ad, targeting German audiences between the age of 18 and 50.

 Pandora is a good example of how a company can be resourceful with content that already exists while also still catering to its online audience.